5,000 signatures reached

 - a finite, precious resource as enjoyed by the greater public, is being depleted for private profit

-- offshore sand dredging is out of step with Regional and National directives and climate change protocols and commitments
+- near shore sand dredging is out of step with the Hauraki Gulf, Regional and National directives and Climate Change considerations, protocols and commitments

 Box 3; The decision I would like council to make is;

-The ending of all dredging in the Pakiri Mangawhai embayment and the non renewal of any licence(s) or amendments thereto
+The ending of all dredging in the Pakiri Mangawhai embayment and the non renewal of any consent(s) or amendments thereto

 Why is this important?